empa-scientific-it/empa-data-engineer/coding_problems.md

 ### Introduction: S-expressions

-_S-Expressions_ are a human-readable notation for nested lists, famously used to represent LISP programs.
+_S-expressions_ are a human-readable notation for nested lists, famously used to represent LISP programs.

-A S-expression is composed of these two entities:
+An S-expression is composed of these two entities:

-- An _atom_ like `1` or `+` which represents a single symbol in an expression
+- An _atom_ like `1` or `+` which represents a single symbol in an expression.
-- A _cons cell_ like `(1 2)` that represents a list containing the _atoms_ `1` and `2`
+- A _cons cell_ like `(1 2)` that represents a list containing the _atoms_ `1` and `2`.

 Cons-cells can be arbitrarily nested to form more complex expressions.
-For example, these forms are valid S-Expressions
+For example, these forms are valid S-expressions:

 ```
 (1 (2 3))